 Music can lift us out of depression or move us to tears – it is a remedy, a tonic, orange juice for the ear.
 But for many of my neurological patients, music is even more – it can provide access, even when no medication can, to movement, to speech, to life.
 For them, music is not a luxury, but a necessity. — Oliver Sacks, Neurologist and Author

-In RHYTHM, we aim to provide participants with a clear understanding of music and DJ history as well as the technical aspects of DJ-ing such as sampling, mixing and using analogue and digital media so graduates can DJ and/or create music after the program with confidence and a DIY approach.
+In RHYTHM, we aim to provide participants with a clear understanding of music and DJ history as well as the technical aspects of DJ-ing such as sampling, mixing and using analogue and digital media so graduates can DJ and/or create music after the program with confidence.

 Upon completion of each level of RHYTHM, participants will be awarded a certificate and a $50 gift card to put toward acquiring DJ/music gear so they can continue developing skills on their own.
 For graduates interested in further study, we can assist them in finding appropriate opportunities.